Applying for grant/renewal/transfer of a Private Hire or Hackney Carriage vehicle licence

 New/renewal vehicle licence

 Licensee transfer (changing the name of the licensee)

 Transfer of plate (changing the vehicle on the licence)

 Criteria for vehicles

 A vehicle must meet our criteria in order to be licensed.
 Please ensure that you have read our conditions BEFORE purchasing a vehicle or submitting an application.
-These conditions can be found at the back of the application forms.
+These conditions can be found on this page